 The ARS Rights represent a firm agreement in accordance with accounting guidance for derivatives and hedging.
 The guidance defines a firm agreement as an agreement with an unrelated party, binding on both parties and usually legally enforceable, with the following characteristics: a) the agreement specifies all significant terms, including the quantity to be exchanged, the fixed price and the timing of the transaction; and b) the agreement includes a disincentive for nonperformance that is sufficiently large to make performance probable.
-The enforceability of the ARS Rights results in a put option, which we recognized as a separate freestanding instrument that is accounted for separately from the ARS investments.
-As of September 30, 2009, we recorded \$2.4 million as the fair value of the investment put option related to the ARS Rights, classified as short-term assets on the balance sheet.
-The investment put option does not meet the definition of a derivative instrument.
-Therefore, we elected to measure the investment put option related to the ARS Rights at fair value, as permitted under accounting guidance for the fair value option for accounting for financial assets and liabilities, to mitigate volatility in reported earnings due to their linkage to the ARS.
-We valued the investment put option related to the ARS Rights using a Black-Scholes option pricing model that included estimates of interest rates, based on data available, and was adjusted for any bearer risk associated with UBS's financial ability to repurchase the ARS beginning June 30, 2010.
-Any change in the assumptions on which these estimates are based or market conditions would affect the fair value of the investment put option related to the ARS Rights.
-We anticipate that any future changes in the fair value of the investment put option will be offset by the changes in the fair value of the related ARS with no material net impact to the statements of operations, subject to changes in UBS's credit risk rating and its ultimate ability to perform.
-Th
+The enforceability of the ARS Rights results in an investment put option, which we recognized as a separate freestanding instrument that is accounted for separately from the ARS.
+As of March 31, 2010, we recorded \$2.3 million as the fair value of the investment put option related to the ARS Rights, classified as short-term assets on the balance sheet.
+The investment put option related to the ARS Rights does not meet the definition of a derivative instrument.
+Therefore, we elected to measure the investment put option related to the ARS Rights at fair value, as permitted under accounting guidance for the fair value option for financial assets and liabilities, to mitigate volatility in reported earnings due to its linkage to the ARS.
+We valued the investment put option related to the ARS Rights using a Black-Scholes option pricing model that included estimates of interest rates, based on data available, and that was adjusted for any bearer risk associated with UBS AG's financial ability to purchase the ARS beginning June 30, 2010.
+Any change in the assumptions on which these estimates are based or market conditions would affect the fair value of the investment put option related to the ARS Rights will be offset by the changes in the fair value of the related ARS with no material net impact to the statements of operations, subject to changes in UBS AG's credit risk rating and its ultimate ability to perform.
+We will continue to measure the investment put option related to the ARS R